allenai/citeomatic/README.md

 # Citeomatic

-This is the source distribution for the [Citeomatic](citeomatic.semanticscholar.org) service.
+This is the source distribution for the [Citeomatic](citeomatic.semanticscholar.org) service and for the paper **Content-based Citation Recommendation**.

 ## Clone the repo
 ```